csprag/reference/reference/static/commands/shells/chsh.md

 The chsh command allows a user to change the local login shell.
 The command accepts a filename as an input where a valid shell is stored in the machine.
 If no shell is found or no valid filename is given, the command will prompt for a valid filename/shell.

+The change takes effect the next time the user logs in.

 ~~~ bash
 $ chsh [-s login_shell] [-l] [-h] [-v] [username]
 ~~~